SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2/General_Feature_Release_10.2.10.md

 In the select node of the query builder, you can change the column order by clicking up and down arrows.
 Up to now, when you hovered over one of those arrows, in some cases, the incorrect arrow would be selected.

-#### Dashboards app / Low-code apps: Column filters in generic filter component incorrectly marked as incapable [ID_34273]
+#### Dashboards app / Low-Code Apps: Column filters in generic filter component incorrectly marked as incapable [ID_34273]

 <!-- MR 10.3.0 - FR 10.2.10 -->